Table of Contents

 HEAVEN FOR BEACH-LOVERS WITH A TWIST OF ADVENTURE

 Bentota is tucked away, 100 km south of Colombo and it is a popular one day trip place in Sri Lanka.
 Therefore it is an only hour drive to reach Bentota from Colombo via highway.
-If you plan Sri Lanka one day tour to Bentota, it is strongly recommended to use normal Galle-Colombo travel route, as it gives you opportunity to visit many other interesting tourist places.
+If you plan Sri Lanka one day outing to Bentota, it is strongly recommended to use normal Galle-Colombo travel route, as it gives you the opportunity to visit many other interesting tourist places.

 This Sri Lanka’s coastal belt, nicknamed as “Golden mile”, due to its wide, sandy, golden coloured beaches, is the most loved beach on the island.
 The beach is kissed by the warm waters of glistening Indian Ocean.
 Along with the beach small town and many hundreds of beach restaurants dotted along the beach and serves cracking delicious seafood

 Few kilometre inland from the Beach is lush rain forests and wildlife reserves teamed with a large number of creatures.
+Those places are very suitable for Sri Lanka jungle trekking and wildlife tours.

 However, most big cities such as Colombo are overdeveloped, but most beach resorts such as Bentota and south coast are largely saved from the crowd.
 They are some of the best places on the island to avoid the crowd – leaving those in the know to lap up the rest of the island’s many charms.